mateusz28/tmux-session-spectrum/README.md

 ## Configuration

 There are two varaibles to configure.
-Both of the variables should be added to a file `tmux-session-spectrum.conf` that is located in `~/.tmux/plugins/tmux-session-spectrum` directory.

 The first one is the palette.
 It could be configured by providing space-separated [colour names](https://superuser.com/a/285400/249673) a variable `STYLES`.
 The second one is the initial style from the palette.
 It is specified by providing `DEFAULT_STYLE`.
 If no `DEFAULT_STYLE` is provided, then the first one from the palette is used.

-Example:
+Both of the variables should be added to a file `~/.tmux/plugins/tmux-session-spectrum/tmux-session-spectrum.conf`.

+Example `tmux-session-spectrum.conf`:

 ```sh
 STYLES="colour47 colour53"